M3RG-IITD/DiSCoMaT/code/baseline_comparison/README.md

 ## DiSCoMaT baselines

-Here, we train anad evaluate on MCC-CI and NC tables.
+Here, we train and evaluate on MCC-CI and NC tables.
 We run our experiments of three seeds: 0, 1, 2.

 ### Training